Luismd2025/MonitoringCPU-RAM-NET/CONTRIBUTING.md

 1. **Fork the Repository**

-   * Navigate to https://github.com/Luismd2025/MonitoringCPU-RAM-NET.git and click the "Fork" button.
+   -Navigate to https://github.com/Luismd2025/MonitoringCPU-RAM-NET, then click the **Fork** button.

 2. **Clone Your Fork**